chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 The E4 experiment consists in the release of a 1.5 :math:`\text{cm}` particle of Nylon (:math:`\rho_p=0.001120 \frac{\text{kg}}{\text{cm}^{3}}`) with its center being located 12.75 centimeter above the bottom of a 10x16x10 cm container.
 The viscosity of the fluid is :math:`\mu_f=0.00058 \frac{\text{kg}}{\text{s cm}}` which is equivalent to :math:`\mu_f=0.058 \frac{\text{N s}}{\text{m}^{2}}`.
 The density of the fluid is :math:`\rho_f=0.000960 \frac{\text{kg}}{\text{cm}^{3}}`.
 The gravity constant is :math:`g= -981 \frac{\text{cm}}{\text{s}^{2}}`.
 The particle accelerates due to gravity until it hit the bottom of the container, at which point we stop the simulation.

 .. note::
    You will note that we have transformed every length unit into centimeters.
-The reason is that the particle is very close to 1 cm.
-Representing the problem in this way helps the linear solver.
+The reason is that the particle's size is very close to 1 cm.
+Representing the problem in this way helps the linear solver converge.
 It avoids extremely small values in the matrix due to the volume of cells being expressed in :math:`\text{cm}^{3}` instead of :math:`\text{m}^{3}`.

 All the container walls have no-slip boundary conditions except at the top of the container, where we define an open boundary.